Why is so hard to make a simple If-Then-Else Functoid? … well, not anymore!

 </xsl:if>

-This approach is good for small messages, but even with small messages, the Mapper will add many unnecessary code and operations.
-Because of that, I decided to create an If-Then-Else Functoid to use in these situations and improve a little more the performance of the map, of course, undoubtedly, that the best option and with most performance to make conditions is using custom XSLT code (but this is another story).
+This approach is good for small messages, but even with small messages, the Mapper will add a lot of unnecessary code and operations.
+Because of that, I decided to create an If-Then-Else Functoid to use in such situations and improve the map’s performance.
+Of course, undoubtedly, the best option and with the most performance to make conditions is using custom XSLT code (but this is another story).

-The annoying things in using this out-of-the-box functoids are:
+The annoying things in using these out-of-the-box functoids are:

 • We get these annoying warnings (but they are useful in many scenarios) when we validate the maps: